 The Architecture

-In this sense, AI OSI treats governance as an architectural problem: if accountability matters, it must be designed into the system, not asserted after the fact.
+In this sense, the AI OSI™ initiative approaches governance as an architectural problem: if accountability matters, it must be designed into institutional systems and preserved through evidence — not reconstructed after the fact.

 The Governance Model

-Most AI governance frameworks focus on principles, policies, and review processes.
+Most AI governance approaches focus primarily on principles, policies, review procedures, or compliance processes.

-It separates governance responsibilities into explicit layers so that:
+Within the AI OSI™ governance architecture, accountability responsibilities are organized into explicit layers so that:

 • responsibility is bounded,

-• and failures can be localized rather than diffused.
+• and failures can be localized rather than diffused across institutions, vendors, or systems.

-Instead of asking who should be accountable in theory, AI OSI asks:
+Rather than asking only who should be accountable in theory, the AI OSI™ initiative asks a more operational question:

 What evidence must exist for accountability to be demonstrated later?